sszobaer/PharmacyApplicationManagementSystem/README.md

+Here is the updated README with a revised **Table of Contents**:

+---

 # Pharmacy Management System

 Welcome to the Pharmacy Management System project!
 This application is designed to efficiently manage a pharmacy, including handling products, employees, departments, salaries, and user orders.
 Built with C# (.NET) and integrated with a Microsoft SQL Server database, it ensures seamless data storage and retrieval.